Drixares/portfolio-nextjs/README.md

 ## ENV

-A [.env.example](https://github.com/Drixares/portfolio-nextjs/blob/master/.env.example) file if you want to test the contact form linked to the Notion API.
+If you want to test the contact form linked to the Notion API, create a .env file and add your Notion env variables.
+You can see an example here : [.env.example](https://github.com/Drixares/portfolio-nextjs/blob/master/.env.example).